petherin/architecturalkatas/hotdiggetydog/readme.md

 * **supplier** - receive notifications of low supplies at a given hot dog stand so they can go and resupply
 * **admin** - can do all of the above and see all sales information, and manage users and change their roles

+It's typical for multiple individuals in a small business to use the same SumUp account.

+So when a user is logged in, they can use the one SumUp account.
+The app would contact a separate transaction service and it would talk to the SumUp API and return the results back to the app.

 ##### Authentication Options
 ###### Auth0
 [00-login-hooks](00-login-hooks) - a React Native OAuth solution created by Auth0, that uses Google, Twitter, Facebook etc for logging in users.